Data controller: Sarah-Jane Manarin

 The Company collects and processes a range of personal information (personal data) about you.
 Personal data means any information about an individual from which the person can be identified.
 This includes:

-Data is stored in a range of different places, including in your personnel file, in the Company’s HR systems and in other IT / booking systems (including the Company’s email system).
+Data is stored in a range of different places, including in IT / booking systems (including the Company’s email system).

 The Company needs to process data to enter into an employment contract with you and to meet its obligations under your employment contract.
 The Company requires personal data in order to process orders from customers and supply information relevant to their orders.